ande897b/Homework4Umbraco/Homework4Umbraco/wwwroot/ReadMe.txt

 Seeding database with the Serial Numbers from the .txt Loading Participants from database (And saving when new ones are made) Only accepting Valid Serial number formats (xxxx-xxxx-xxxx-xxxx)(And checking that each serial number is used a maximum of 2 times)
 Pagination with 10 participants on each page.
-Sorting on Pagination
+(Obviously you need to create 10+ valid entries to see it) Sorting on Pagination